NikulinIlya/lar_queue_lrn/readme.md

-## The project is to learn Laravel Queues
+## The project is for learning Laravel Queues

 ## License